 For children aged 8 -13

-Join Jenna Oldaker from Murrup Art for an exciting art workshop.
+Join Jenna Oldaker from Murrup Art for an free and exciting art workshop.
 Jenna is a Wadawurrung Traditional Owner and Visual Artist who creates vibrant and contemporary artworks inspired by her ancestors and their spirits.
 Learn about Wadawurrung culture and Country while decorating your own tote bag.

-Ageing Well in Ballarat | City of Ballarat proudly celebrates NAIDOC week at Perridak.
+Ageing Well in Ballarat | City of Ballarat proudly celebrates NAIDOC week at BADAC's Perridak Art Gallery.

 Over 3hours participants created a beautiful small woven basket or placemat using raffia, enjoyed a yarn and finger food provided with native teas.
 A small group experience for Seniors (those over 55)